ethanclevenger91/ethanclevenger91.github.io/_posts/2015-12-28-CSS-Only-Danger-Dial.md

 }
 ```

 And that's about it.
 Nothing too fancy here, but it's nice to not have a request to the server for every state, just the one for the background image.
-Depending on your background (or if you need it), you can probably do _that_ with CSS as well. _Sans_ Javascript is also nice.
+Depending on your background (or if you need it), you can probably do _that_ with CSS as well, or a data URI `src`. _Sans_ Javascript is also nice.

   [1]: https://en.wikipedia.org/wiki/Quadrant_(plane_geometry)
   [2]: https://css-tricks.com/snippets/css/css-triangle/